N0tA1dan/Crab/README.md

 Crab is an open source network intelligence tool for tracking, gathering information, and scanning a host.

-Crab is very minimal and fast compared to some other tools that are available.
+Crab is very minimal and super fast compared to some other tools that are available.

 # Disclaimer